blog

 As such, placing your orchid in an area of your house that is exposed to bright light for a few hours each day may not be enough.
 This can be easily remedied by supplementing natural sunlight with artificial light.
 A grow light also comes in very handy during the winter.
 Click here, to learn more about how to give your orchids the right amount of light.

-You can get grow lights from garden suppliers and from reputable sellers online, or you can make your own.
+You can get grow lights from garden suppliers and reputable sellers online or make your own.
 You can watch this video tutorial to know how you can set up your own grow light:

 https://www.youtube.com/watch?v=fCKElIbmR60&ab_channel=UrbanLeaf